Desks and chairs in an exam centre.

 December 2019

-We had originally thought Sebastian would write his IGCSE’s in France but due to a change in circumstances it looked more likely that he would write in Portugal.
+We had originally thought Sebastian would write his GCSE Levels’s in France but due to a change in circumstances it looked more likely that he would write in Portugal.
 We consulted our exam centre list (available from Wolsey Hall) and found that our closest exam centre would be the International School in Aljezur.
 I sent an email to the school enquiring as to whether it would be possible for Sebastian to register as a private candidate and asking if they could let me know what the costs involved would be.

 3rd January 2020

-I received a reply from the school saying it would be possible for Sebastian to register and asking for additional information such as: full name, date of birth, IGCSE subjects, parent’s name, tax number and address.
+I received a reply from the school saying it would be possible for Sebastian to register and asking for additional information such as: full name, date of birth, GCSE Level subjects, parent’s name, tax number and address.
 We were also sent a price list with a detailed breakdown of the costs involved and were told that fees needed to be paid in full by the 7th of February.

 13th January 2020